 Introduction to basic Candlestick patterns

 I will introduce you to some basic candlesticks and combinations of candlesticks.
 A lot of the terminology used to describe the rationale behind the patterns comes from warfare.
-This is of course due to the fact that the techniques were developed when Japan was just transitioning from a period of constant war to a more unified and prosperous period.
+This is of course because the techniques were developed when Japan was just transitioning from a period of constant war to a more unified and prosperous period.
 I always ask myself the question: Who is gaining ground?
 The bulls or the bears?
 It helps me to understand the patterns even if they are not perfect textbook examples.
 So I suggest you try and do the same and see if that works for you.

 Doji or indecision candle

 A hammer is a candle that forms after a significant down move.
 It has a long lower wick and a small body.
 The story here is that the bears tried to push lower, but failed to maintain their position while the bulls pushed back up.
-Basically, the buyers are communicating they are willing to buy big time at the level where the wick has formed.
+The buyers are communicating they are willing to buy big time at the level where the wick has formed.

 A shooting star is the exact opposite of the hammer.